-Postural orthostatic tachycardia syndrome (POTS) is a term used to describe a group of neurological conditions that have similar symptoms.
+Postural orthostatic tachycardia syndrome (POTS) is a term used to describe a group of neurological conditions with similar symptoms.
 People with POTS feel fatigued or dizzy when they stand up from a sitting position.

-Keep reading to learn more about the symptoms, why POTS happens, and how to cope.
+Keep reading to learn more about the symptoms of POTS, why it happens, and how to cope.

 People who don’t have POTS can switch between reclining, sitting, and standing without much thought.
 The autonomic nervous system (ANS) takes over and manages how gravity affects the body according to its position, including the mechanism that manages balance and blood flow.
 Your pulse rate may increase for

 If you have POTS, though, your body doesn’t send the right signals to your brain and heart when you change position.
 This results in an increased heart rate of up to